wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/step-by-step.rst

         server.host: 0.0.0.0
         elasticsearch.hosts: "https://127.0.0.1:9200"

-    - ``server.host: 0.0.0.0``: Kibana is available from the outside and will accept all the available IPs of the host.
+    - ``server.host: 0.0.0.0``: Kibana is available from the outside and accepts all the available IPs of the host.
     - ``elasticsearch.hosts: "https://127.0.0.1:9200"``: Elasticsearch host is set to localhost by default, replace this value if necessary.
-In case of having more than one Elasticsearch node, Kibana can be configured to connect to multiple Elasticsearch nodes in the same cluster.
-The IPs of the nodes can be separated with commas.
-Eg. ``["https://10.0.0.2:9200", "https://10.0.0.3:9200","https://10.0.0.4:9200"]``
+If you have more than one Elasticsearch node, Kibana can be configured to connect to multiple Elasticsearch nodes in the same cluster.
+To do this, you need to separate the IPs of the nodes with commas as in ``["https://10.0.0.2:9200", "https://10.0.0.3:9200","https://10.0.0.4:9200"]``.

 #.
 Create the ``/usr/share/kibana/data`` directory.